MaryumSayeed/maryumsayeed.github.io/_pages/cv.md

 Education
 ======
 * B.Sc in Honours Physics & Astronomy, University of British Columbia, 2020
-* Ph.D Student in Astronomy, Columbia University, (in progress)
+* MA in Astronomy, Columbia University (in progress)

 Teaching Assistant
 ======